Fair Food, Food Carts, and the Food Concession Business

 Luckily a food concession operator doesn’t need any particular type of experience.
 What is important is the operator has character traits that are typical of all entrepreneurs- independence, ambition, and an ability to follow through with the tasks before them.
 Additionally, good physical health, adequate energy, and common sense are nearly as important.
 And, there are other traits and skills that are unnecessary but are helpful such as: experience in food service, small business management, or even graphic design or mechanics.
 Most of a concessionaire's previous life experiences will benefit their concession business in some way.top of page

 I have seen some vendors go broke and others earn upwards of $200,000.
-My guess is that the average, moderate size concession business that does around 12 events a summer earns, on average, around $35,000 net
+My guess is that the average, moderate size concession business that does around 12 multi-day events a season earns, on average, around $35,000 net

 Nearly anywhere that people gather.
-A large booth that takes a lot of time to set up and is expensive to operate would need to focus on venues with high attendance.
-Small, easy to set-up and operate booths that are self-contained needing no power or water hook-ups can find many events such as auctions, ballparks, a boat ramp, the local beach, and special interest gatherings like horse shows and go-cart races.
-Caution: Some locations that might be good for sales may be off limits due to local restrictions, particularly if the location is on public property.
+A large booth that takes a lot of time to set up and is expensive to operate would need to focus on large venues with high attendance.
+Small, easy to set-up and operate booths that are self-contained needing no power or water hook-ups can find many events such as farmers markets, auctions, ballparks, a boat ramp, the local beach, and special interest gatherings like horse shows and go-cart races.

 Hands down it’s the CASH!
 Otherwise, a paycheck with FICA and all the other taxes removed just doesn'tt have the same satisfying feel as a bank bag stuffed full of crisp and crinkled bills.
 Other favorites are harder to describe but they or things like, freedom, independence, control, the opportunity for financial growth, travel, meeting new people, and pride in what I do.
 Also, the food concession business is never boring. top of page